Caleb-Neal-Smith/CSC3100-Group_Project/README.md

 ## **changelog**

+### 4.21.3
+**added**
+- merged all changes alec and I made to splash screen, navbar, and theming

+**changed**
+- fixed a couple settings errors with navSettings button, and removed redundancy

+**to do**
+- change account button to 3 lines to make it more uniform like a normal webpage
+- change smartcoop button to be an icon and not lame

 ### 4.21.2
 **added**
 - added all of christian's settings additions

 **changed**
 - fixed a couple settings errors

-**to do**
-- change account button to 3 lines to make it more uniform like a normal webpage
-- change smartcoop button to be an icon and not lame

 ### 4.21.1